ASteinheiser/clojure-dj/README.md

 # clojure-dj

-A Clojure library, made with Overtone, designed to make (good?) music...
+A Clojure app, made with Overtone, designed to make (good?) music...

 ## Install dependencies
 ```